Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 // Macro ends here

-If, for example, the macro had this CaseOf statement-
+If, for example, the macro had this CaseOf statement -

-CaseOF ("q"): If(?Substructure) SubstructureExit Endif CloseNoSave() Go(End@)
+CaseOf ("q"): If(?Substructure) SubstructureExit Endif

-- and the macro was saved and assigned to the <Ctrl+k> keys, then pressing <Ctrl+kq> would cause the current file to be closed without saving it (i.e., it would "quit" the file).
-(Remember WordStar?
-This is one of WordStar's commands.)
+- and the macro was saved and assigned to the <Ctrl+k> keys, then pressing <Ctrl+k><q> would cause the current document to be closed without saving it (i.e., it would "quit").
+[Old timers might remember WordStar: This was one of WordStar's commands to quit the document.]

-Note that the accented letters used in the CaseOf commands shown in the example below were entered using the numeric keypad.
 For example, the è between the quote marks in the third Type() command was entered using <Alt+0232> on the numeric keypad.
-A list of the numerical values for these special characters can be found in the Windows character map (Start, Programs, Accessories, System Tools, Character Map).
+A list of the numerical values for these special characters can be found in the Windows character map.
+(You can use Start, Programs, Accessories, System Tools, Character Map -or- in more recent versions of Windows, use the Windows search field and search for "Character Map").
+For some items it can be easier to use the select-copy-paste method directly from the Character Map.

 OnCancel(End@)